CodeForcer/ACX-HitBTC-Analysis/README.md

 Because of this, REST ticker analysis is an ideal first step.
 We can quickly acertain if no profit exists and move on without wasting further time.

-This demonstartion script shows that (As of 23/11/2017) there does not exist any profitable opportunities for a trader who wishes to arbitrage between ACX.io and HitBTC.com
+This demonstration script shows that (As of 23/11/2017) there does not exist any profitable opportunities for a trader who wishes to arbitrage between ACX.io and HitBTC.com

 To demonstrate this, the script continuously simulates ticker trades against all of the 6 possible arbitrage trips which can be made using both exchanges.
 The script will print the trip taken and percentage profit made for each of the possible trips.